 According to Dr. Prendergast, a bad candidate for plastic surgery on the arms is one who is very young or a woman who does not have realistic expectations.

-“A very young patient still has a lot of collagen content in their skin and the extra skin and fat is likely amenable to diet and a targeted exercises for arm toning,” explained Dr. Prendergast, further noting that an ideal candidate is any woman who has skin laxity.
+“A very young patient still has a lot of collagen content in their skin and the extra skin and fat is likely amenable to diet and targeted exercises for arm toning,” explained Dr. Prendergast, further noting that an ideal candidate is any woman who has skin laxity.

 “Arm rejuvenation is gaining popularity and with the advent of new technology, there are many promising techniques that avoid some of the surgical scar burden,” she said.